yume-chan/ya-webadb/packages/struct/README.md

 **Generic Parameters**

-1. `TResult`: Type of the result object.
+1. `TValue`: Type of the Struct instance.
 2. `TInit`: Type requirement to create such a structure.
-(Because some fields may implies other fields)
+(May not be same as `TValue` because some fields can implies others)
 3. `TExtra`: Type of extra fields.
-4. `TAfterParsed`: State of the `afterParsed` function.
+4. `TPostDeserialized`: State of the `postDeserialize` function.

 **DO NOT PASS ANY GENERIC ARGUMENTS MANUALLY!**